palaviv/walkdir/docs/index.rst

 .. note::
-  When used with :func:`min_depth` the output will be produced as multiple independent walks of each directory bigger then given *min_depth*.
+  When used with :func:`min_depth` the output will be produced as multiple independent walks of each directory bigger than given *min_depth*.

 Directory Walking